Carol-gutianle/llama3_scratch/README.md

 - The current repository provides Chinese comments to help Chinese learner.

 Limitations:

-- LLaMA-3 implemented here has only one layer, so the concept of `layer_id` is not introduced.

 - Our project does not use `fairscale` mentioned in the [official-repo](https://github.com/meta-llama/llama3/tree/main/llama), so any parallel strategies are not considered.